Landless Workers' Movement: Ideological foundations of MST's later activism

-In the view of Marxist authors as Petras and Veltmeyer, such a stance would reflect the incapacity of a heterogeneous coalition of rural people to engage in a broad anti-systemic coalition which would include the urban working classes.
+In the view of Marxist authors, like Petras and Veltmeyer, such a stance would reflect the incapacity of a heterogeneous coalition of rural people to engage in a broad, anti-systemic coalition, which would include the urban working classes.
 Shunning this Marxist paradigm, other authors see in the rhetoric of the MST the reflection of an ideological struggle, not for taking power, but for recognizance, for "reconstituting the diversity of rural Brazil".
-This struggle for recognizance - despite its being couched in fiery radical rhetoric - is seen by some as "indeed relevant for the democratization of 'rural society', but [it does] not entail political motivations destined to promote ruptures".
+This struggle for recognizance – despite its being couched in fiery radical rhetoric – is seen by some as "indeed relevant for the democratization of 'rural society', but [it does] not entail political motivations destined to promote ruptures".
 In even more blunt terms, a recent academic paper asserts that the ideology of the MST, connected as it is in practice with the landlesss' concrete needs for making out a living in the countryside, is above all an edible ideology.
 A recent German handbook describes the MST as a mere pressure group, unable to exert actual political power.
 Other authors, however, maintain that the interest of the MST in maximize its members' everyday participation in the running of their own affairs is enough to describe the movement as "socialist" in a broad sense.

 Education

 According to the MST, it taught over 50,000 landless workers to read and write between 2002 and 2005.
 It also runs the Popular University of Social Movements (PUSM) at a campus in Guararema, São Paulo.
 Also called Florestan Fernandes School (FFS), after Marxist scholar Florestan Fernandes, the school offers secondary school classes in a variety of fields; its first graduating class (2005) of 53 students received degrees in Specialized Rural Education and Development.
 With the University of Brasília, the government of Venezuela and the NGO Via Campesina, as well as agreements with federal, state and community colleges, it offers classes in pedagogy, history, and agronomy, and technical subjects at different skill levels.
 The building was constructed with by brigades of volunteers using soil cement bricks made onsite at the school.
-The late Oscar Niemeyer designed an auditorium and further sustainable, low environmental impact expansion of the school complex is pending.
+The late Oscar Niemeyer designed an auditorium and, as of 2014, further sustainable, low environmental impact expansion of the school complex was pending.

 The MST formed its education sector in Rio Grande do Sul in 1986, a year after its first national convention.
 By 2001, about 150,000 children attended 1,200 primary and secondary schools in its settlements and camps.
 The schools employ 3,800 teachers, many of them MST-trained.
 The movement has trained 1,200 educators, who run classes for 25,000 young people and adults.
 It trains primary-school teachers in most states of Brazil, and partners with international agencies such as UNESCO, UNICEF and the Catholic Church.
 Seven institutions of higher education in different regions provide degree courses in education for MST teachers.
 Some call MST communal schools markedly better than their conventional counterparts in rural communities, in both quantitative and qualitative terms.